Moisés Hernández: FC Dallas

+Return to FC Dallas

 On July 31, 2018, Hernandez signed a contract to return to FC Dallas.
 On September 6, 2018, he was loaned to San Antonio FC.

 Hernandez was released by Dallas at the end of their 2019 season.

+Antigua

 On 31 December 2019, Hernández returned to Guatemala and joined Antigua GFC.

+Miami FC

 Hernández signed with Miami FC of the USL Championship on 19 January 2023.

+Dallas Sidekicks

+Hernández joined the Dallas Sidekicks of the Major Arena Soccer League in December 2023.

+Foro SC

+After a spell with United Premier Soccer League side Foro SC in the Lamar Hunt US Open Cup, Hernandez retired from playing soccer on 29 August 2024.

+International career

+Hernández' performances in MLS allowed him to gain the attention of the Guatemalan National Team, which began calling him up beginning in 2015 including for the 2015 CONCACAF Gold Cup.